 A perfect location all year round and one you will want to return to again and again.

-Three bedrooms: 1 x double, 1 x twin (zip/link, can be super king-size double on request ), 1 x single.
+Three bedrooms: 1 x double, 1 x twin, 1 x single.
 Ground floor bathroom with bath, shower over, basin and WC.
 Ground floor basin and WC.
 Kitchen.
 Sitting room with dining area with woodburner.